yllens/dcw-ws20/README.md

 * run `node start-server.js` (note: this code was developed and tested using Node.js v15.14.0)
 * homepage: http://localhost:3022/html/index.html

-## Back end
+## Additional scripts (Backend)

-The `gapper` directory contains the back end Python code used to generate the JSON files containing C-tests.
+The `gapper` directory contains the Python code used to generate the JSON files containing C-tests.
+It also offers the option to run a linguistic complexity analysis.
+Note that DataAnalysis.py is a draft and not finalised.

+Usage instruction:

+* use main.py by specifying the arguments required and specified in the documention of the main() function